Debjanir Rannaghar

 The cooking process

 Panta Bhat is a type of fermented rice.
 We cook regular rice and then discard the starch.
 We soak it overnight to ferment.
 It is way more nutritious than normal rice.
-We serve it with basic Aloo Bhate (aloo chokha), Begun Bhate, or Dal Bora, Daal Bhate or with Kochu Shak or with Ilish Mach bhaja or Ambol.
+We serve it with basic Aloo Bhate (aloo chokha), Begun Bhate, or Dal Bora, Daal Bhate, or with Kochu Shak or with Ilish Mach bhaja, or Ambol.

 %Panta Bhaat Recipe debjanir rannaghar

-Common details about Panta bhat
+Common details about Panta Bhat - Frequently Asked Questions

 Is Panta Bhat Nutritious?